February is Black History Month! ETT recommends the following resources and events to promote Black History Month.

 - Unpacking the System Through Artistic Expression Workshop – Elementary Teachers of Toronto (ett.ca)

-Navigating the system while racialized can be hard.
-In this workshop, racialized members will come together to discuss some of the challenges while considering ways in which practising art and embracing our own creativity can help support our mental health and well-being journey.
-Details and to register.
+Get ready to paint!
+ETT welcomes you to register for the Unpacking the System Through Artistic Expression Workshop.
+This is an interactive workshop, where participants will come together to discuss some of the challenges while considering ways in which practicing art and embracing our own creativity can help support our mental health and well-being journey.
+Participants will be engaging in painting activities.
+Details and registration.

 Events